March 21, 2023

 However, no information system can be 100% secure.
 We cannot guarantee the absolute security of your information.
 Moreover, we are not responsible for the security of information you transmit to us over networks that we do not control, including the Internet and wireless networks.

 The websites are controlled and operated by Mintz from the United States.
 We may store the information we collect in the United States or in other countries where we or our service providers have facilities.
 We may transfer information to countries outside of your country of residence, including the United States, which may have data protection laws and regulations that differ from those in your country.
+In these circumstances, the governments, courts, law enforcement, or regulatory agencies of that country may be able to obtain access to your personal information in accordance with local laws.

 We retain the information we collect no longer than as reasonably necessary to fulfill the purposes for which we collect the information and to comply with our legal obligations.
 If you are located in the European Economic Area, the United Kingdom, or Switzerland, please see our GDPR Statement for further information.